 Canada's most expensive megaprojects under construction

-Ontario Premier Doug Ford has announced he wants to build a 31-mile-long (50km) tunnel under Highway 401.
+In his election campaign, Ontario Premier Doug Ford said he's committed to building a 31-mile-long (50km) tunnel under Highway 401.
 Costing as much as $55–$60 billion, according to some estimates, the shockingly high price is more than double the cost of Canada’s most expensive megaproject.

 In the midst of a construction boom, federal and provincial governments are spending billions of dollars on transit, sewers and other infrastructure.
-Discover some of the biggest megaprojects currently under construction across Canada, how much they cost and when they’ll be ready.
+Read on to discover 15 of the biggest megaprojects currently under construction across Canada, ranked from least to most expensive, and find out when they’ll be ready.

 All dollar amounts in Canadian dollars unless indicated.

-Opened in 1959 as a vehicle-only crossing under the Fraser River, the four-lane George Massey Tunnel doesn’t meet modern seismic standards or traffic demand in the region.
+Opened in 1959 as a vehicle-only crossing under the Fraser River, the four-lane George Massey Tunnel doesn’t meet modern seismic standards or the region's traffic demand.
 A replacement was announced in 2012, with designs for a 10-lane bridge costing $3.5 billion revealed four years later.

-Amid opposition, the province cancelled procurement of the project in 2017 and launched an independent review of the bridge.
+But the project soon hit a bump in the road.
+Amid opposition, the province cancelled procurement of the bridge in 2017 and launched an independent review.
 The results showed a smaller bridge would be sufficient and that a new eight-lane tunnel could be less expensive.

 The province announced it would build a toll-free, eight-lane tunnel to replace the George Massey Tunnel in 2021, saying the project would cost $4.15 billion and be completed by 2030.
 In the summer of 2024, it selected the design and build contractor, which plans to start major construction in 2026.